 Other key aims are the preservation of historical records that are vital to understanding the profession and supporting research scholarships and school programmes that are essential to advancing the science of the industry.

-An essential aspect of the Trust, reflected in the charitable status and the appointment of independent Trustees, is the complete independence from NZIS operations.
+An essential aspect of the Trust, reflected in the charitable status and the appointment of independent Trustees, is the complete independence from S+SNZ operations.
 This is reflected in the charitable status that has been granted and the appointment of independent Trustees.
 The Trustees are well respected in the surveying and spatial community.
-Trust Chair Simon Jellie, is joined by Trustees Jayne Perrin and Katherine Sanford.
+Trust Chair Simon Jellie, is joined by Trustees Jayne Perrin and Katherine Sandford.

 There are several options for people to contribute to the Trust including bequeaths, donations, attending fundraising events and gifting.